 As you can see, it’s pretty simple.

-You stick to low-fat sources of protein like lean meat, low-fat dairy, protein powder, egg whites, etc., and eat a variety of carbs with an emphasis (usually) on whole grains because of their calorie density.
+You stick to low-fat sources of protein like lean meat, low-fat dairy, protein powder, egg whites, etc., and eat a variety of carbs with an emphasis (usually) on whole grains because of their caloric density.

 The refeed day is an effective way to stay on track in your dieting, avoiding the dreaded binge, and even accelerate fat loss.